GandhiCloudLab/ibm-api-connect/01-install-in-aks/readme.md

 ### 3.5.
 Install API Connect Operator

-1. Take the file  [ibm-apiconnect.yaml](./files/ibm-apiconnect.yaml) in this repo.
-Download this.
+1. Download the file  [ibm-apiconnect.yaml](./files/ibm-apiconnect.yaml) from this repo.

 2. In the downloaded file, replace the text `docker.io/test_user` with docker registry name and user name.